h-albert-lee/what-I-read-2024/README.md

 Is Cosine-Similarity of Embeddings Really About Similarity?
 (ArXiv 2024)

 SurfingAttack: Interactive Hidden Attack on Voice Assistants Using Ultrasonic Guided Waves (Network and Distributed System Security Symposium)

+The Generative AI Paradox : What it can create, it may not understand (ArXiv 2024)